How To Become A Web Developer Without A Degree

 How to become a web developer without a degree Opportunites

 Now, don’t worry too much about the absence of a college degree hanging on your wall.
 Instead, focus on creating projects that show potential employers what you can do.
 Developing a portfolio site showcases your work and growth as a developer.
-It’s proof of your expertise, your commitment to learning, and problem-solving capabilities.
+It’s proof of your expertise, your commitment to learning, and your problem-solving capabilities.

 The Self-Made Developer: Crafting and Presenting Your Expertise